After Implant Placement

 As with natural teeth, it is important that you clean implant-supported restorations regularly with toothbrushes, floss and any other recommended aids.
 You should also visit your dentist several times each year for hygiene and maintenance.
 As with regular dentures and other tooth replacements, your implants and their associated components are subject to wear and tear and eventually will need repair, including clip replacement, relines, screw tightening, and other adjustments.

 Usually, a oral surgeon places the implant(s) and performs other necessary surgical procedures – your general dentist provides the temporary and permanent replacement teeth.
 Both doctors are involved in planning your dental treatment.

 Home Care for Dental Implant Surgery

 At Tampa Bay Jaw & Facial Surgery, we want you to have the best experience possible with your dental implants.
-Please follow these important home care instructions from Dr. Barbick, Dr. Hamilton, Dr. McCaskey, Dr. Watts, Dr. Yuan and Dr. Zastrow following your surgery.
+Please follow these important home care instructions from Dr. Barbick, Dr. Hamilton, Dr. McCaskey, Dr. Watts, Dr. Yuan, Dr. Zastrow and Dr. Semidey following your surgery.

 Do Not Disturb

 Be careful not to disturb or touch your surgical wound.
 You will notice a metal abutment extending up from your gums – this is normal.
 Do not rinse or spit aggressively on the day of surgery.
 It is very important to keep the site undisturbed for the first 24-48 hours to ensure optimal healing.